 If your small business pays someone else to sell your securities, they may be “in the business of trading” and need to be registered.

 If you issue or sell securities using any of the exemptions listed in this material, the securities are subject to resale restrictions.
 This means that the securities cannot be sold by the purchaser unless certain requirements are met.
 This includes not selling the securities for a specific hold or seasoning period.
-To resell their securities, a purchaser can rely on any of the exemptions listed in this material except for the employee, director, officer and consultant exemption and the offering memorandum exemption, which are only available to issuers when issuing their securities.
+To resell their securities, a purchaser can rely on any of the exemptions listed in this material except for the offering memorandum exemption and the start-up crowdfunding exemption, which only available to issuers when issuing their securities.

 You can find further information about any of the exemptions and forms in the Securities Law & Policy section of the website, or you can call the Commission's inquiries line at 604-899-6854 or toll-free at 1-800-373-6393 (BC & Alberta only).